-In Mexico, the third largest Jewish community in Central and South America, the 2010 Census reported a Jewish population of 59,161, plus another new category of 8,315 Neo Israelitas (New Jews), for a grand total of 67,476 (Instituto Nacional de Estadística y Geografía 2012).
+In Mexico, the third largest Jewish community in Central and South America, the 2010 Census reported a Jewish population of 59,161, plus another 8,315 Neo Israelitas (New Jews), for a total of 67,476 (Instituto Nacional de Estadística y Geografía 2012).
 Of these, 62,913-55,138 Jews and 7,775 New Jews, respectively, were age 5 and over.
 The 2000 Census reported 45,260 Jews age 5 and over (Instituto Nacional de Estadística, Geografía e Informatica 2002).
 Projecting the number of Jews age 5 and over to an estimate inclusive of children age 0-4, the total Jewish population in 2000 would be about 49,000.
 An in-depth analysis of the 1970 Census (DellaPergola and Schmelz 1978) already had unveiled a significant presence, among those defined as Jews, of persons adherent to other religious denominations, mostly located in distant rural states or peripheral urban areas, with very low levels of educational attainment, exclusive knowledge of local indigenous idioms, and reportedly shoeless (descalzos).
-The further inclusion of a category of Neo Israelitas in 2010 leaves open the question of the attribution to Judaism of a population possibly comprising followers of Evangelical sects or Jehovah's Witnesses, as well as descendants of Conversos.
-Jewish population surveys and other research noted the general stability of the Jewish population at numbers similar to the Census reports relating to a conventional definition for the Capital's metropolitan area (Comunidad Judía de México 2015, Bokser Liwerant 2013, Comité Central Israelita de México 2006, Comité Central Israelita de México 2000, DellaPergola and Lerner 1995).
-Our 2018 Jewish population estimate was kept at 40,000-the world's fourteenth largest Jewish community.
-In Chile the relatively stable core Jewish population was assessed at 18,300 in 2018-the world's nineteenth largest on the basis of the 2002 Census (Instituto Nacional de Estadistica 2003) and an earlier Jewish population survey (Berger et al. 1995).
-Uruguay has experienced continuing Jewish emigration (Berenstein and Porzecanski 2001; Porzecanski 2006; Shorer Kaplan 2016).
-The Jewish population estimate Uruguay was assessed at 16,700 in 2018-the world's twentieth largest Jewish community.
+The further inclusion of a category of Neo Israelitas in 2010 leaves open the guestion of the attribution to Judaism of a population possibly comprising followers of Evangelical sects or Jehovah's Witnesses, as well as descendants of Conversos.
+For the Federal Capital's metropolitan area, Jewish population surveys and other research found general stability of the Jewish population at numbers similar to the Census concerning a conventional definition (Comunidad Judía de México 2015, Bokser Liwerant 2013, Comité Central Israelita de México 2006, Comité Central Israelita de México 2000, DellaPergola and Lerner 1995).
+Some international migration operated both ways.
+Our 2019 Jewish population estimate was kept at 40,000-the world's fourteenth largest Jewish community.

+In Chile-on the basis of the 2002 Census (Instituto Nacional de Estadistica 2003) and an earlier Jewish population survey (Berger et al. 1995)-the relatively stable core Jewish population was assessed at 18,300 in 2019-the world's nineteenth largest.

+Uruguay experienced continuing Jewish emigration (Berenstein and Porzecanski 2001; Porzecanski 2006; Shorer Kaplan 2016).
+The Jewish population estimate for Uruguay was assessed at 16,600 in 2019-the world's twentieth largest Jewish community.